gbif/ipt/IPT2ManualNotes.wiki.md

 * **Next publication** - the date the resource will be published next.

 ### RSS feed
 The IPT supports syndication via RSS for those who wish to monitor when new resource versions get published, and how resources change over time.
 In fact each time a new resource version is broadcast, it will include a summary of what changed since the last version (assuming the publisher entered a change summary, otherwise it defaults to the resource description).
 The RSS feed is accessible by clicking on the link provided below the list of public hosted resources.
-The RSS feed can be read in any standard RSS client.<br>
+The RSS feed can be read in any standard RSS client.

 ### Registered resource inventory
 The IPT provides a simple JSON inventory of all registered resources.
 This feature isn't shown on the user interface.
 To view simply append /inventory/dataset to the IPT base URL, e.g. <a href='http://ipt.gbif.org/inventory/dataset'>http://ipt.gbif.org/inventory/dataset</a>.
 GBIF uses this inventory to monitor whether it is properly indexing resources by comparing the target and indexed record counts.